KristianRaue/cedalo.github.io/newsposts/_posts/2020-11-28-How-Streamsheets-work–Stream-Processing-and-IoT-for-Non-Programmers.md

 ---
 layout: blogposts
-title: "How Streamsheets work – Stream Processing and IoT for Non-Programmers"
+title: "How Streamsheets work"
 date: 2020-11-28
 image_url: "/assets/images/blogposts/blog_shelly_introduction.png"
+excerpt: "sjkldj klasj lkasjd askljd aslkdj aslkd kldfjasl djaslk jslkfj lskfa"
 ---

 This blog post introduces the basic operation of Streamsheets.
 Using the example of a smart WiFi switch with an integrated power consumption meter (Shelly 2.5), we set up a complete Streamsheet use case within 10 minutes.